Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Conclusions

 The physical and geometrical significance of this work reside in the following issues.

 \begin{enumerate} \item For many decades there were many attempts at trying to establish structures that included the spacetime groups of transformations, and the internal groups of transformations, see the no-go papers \cite{SWNG}$^{,}$\cite{LORNG}$^{,}$\cite{CMNG} and the references in them.
 It was not known that the local internal groups of transformations were isomorphic to local spacetime groups of transformations.
 This situation led to believe that the ``internal'' were detached from the ``spacetime''.
-It was thought that the internal transformations take place in an abstract space.
-It was assumed then, that the generators of the internal and spacetime groups commute.
-It was also assumed that there are no finite dimensional unitary representations of non-compact groups.
-In our works\cite{A}$^{,}$\cite{A2} and the present manuscript, we proved that the local ``internal'' groups $SU(3)$, $SU(2)$ and $U(1)$ are isomorphic to local ``spacetime'' groups of transformations, that is LB1, LB2 or tensor products of them.
-Therefore the aforementioned assumptions are not true simply because on one hand local Lorentz transformations do not commute in general, and on the other hand because LB1 groups (local boosts plus discrete transformations) are isomorphic to LB2 groups (local spatial rotations) via the compact $SU(3) \times SU(2) \times U(1)$.
+It was thought that local groups of gauge ``internal'' transformations do not act on spacetime objects.
+It was concluded then, that the generators of the internal and spacetime groups commute.
+In our works\cite{A}$^{,}$\cite{A2} and the present manuscript, we proved in an explicit and manifest fashion that the local ``internal'' groups $SU(3)$, $SU(2)$ and $U(1)$ are isomorphic to local ``spacetime'' groups of tetrad transformations on the local orthogonal planes of diagonalization of stress-energy tensors, that is LB1, LB2 or tensor products of them.
+Therefore the aforementioned assumptions and conclusions are not true simply because on one hand local Lorentz transformations do not commute in general.
+If the local groups of gauge transformations are isomorphic to local groups of tetrad transformations on special planes, then these local Lorentz transformations do not commute with Lorentz transformations on local planes tilted with respect to the local unique planes of stress-energy diagonalization.
+On the other hand because LB1 groups (local boosts plus discrete transformations) are isomorphic to LB2 groups (local spatial rotations) via the compact $SU(3) \times SU(2) \times U(1)$.